 Spring is one of the best times to visit Queenstown if you don’t mind a little rain.
 The spring season in Queenstown starts in September and ends in November.
-Temperatures can reach as high as 22°C (71.6°F) especially in late November but will be much cooler in September (they can fall as low as 8°C or 46.4°F).
-Expect lots of rain showers so be sure to pack your raincoat and umbrella.
-Late spring is surprisingly a busy time season in Queenstown as visitors come to enjoy the warmer weather.
-However, there are still fewer tourists than in summer which means your money will go further as many activities and restaurants run discounted rates.
+Temperatures can reach as high as 22°C (71.6°F), especially in late November but will be much cooler in September (they can fall as low as 8°C or 46.4°F).
+Expect lots of rain showers so be sure to pack your raincoat and umbrella, but don’t let it deter you, as there are lots of things to do in Queenstown when it rains!

-Pros of visiting Queenstown in the Spring
+Pros of visiting Queenstown in the spring

 The sun starts to rise around 8 am and sets at 7 pm so the daylight hours are relatively long giving you more time to explore and enjoy the day.
-By late spring the days are even longer and with the weather warmer, there’s a perfect mix between snow on the mountains and beach days.
+By late spring, the days are even longer and with the weather warmer, there’s a perfect mix between snow on the mountains and beach days.

-Cons of visiting Queenstown in the Spring
+Cons of visiting Queenstown in the spring

-Because it’s quieter in Queenstown in spring some activities have shorter opening hours or don’t begin operating until late spring.
+Because it’s quieter in Queenstown in spring, some activities have shorter opening hours or don’t begin operating until late spring.
 The rain can be off-putting as many of the activities in Queenstown are outdoors.
 In fact, this is the thing I hate most about spring!

 If you visit in late spring don’t expect any special deals or Queenstown to be quiet.
 By November the summer season has truly kicked off and peak season prices and crowds should be expected!

-Best Activities to do in the Spring in Queenstown
+Best activities to do in the spring in Queenstown

 Late fall is without a doubt the quietest time to visit in Queenstown.
-Seriously, it provides a much-needed break from the thousands of visitors (although I really do miss you all!)
+Seriously, it provides a much-needed break from the thousands of visitors (although I really do miss you all!).
 Early fall is still really busy with March being one of the busiest months.
 It begins to slow in April, and by May when the Great Walk season ends just about everyone leaves – except me of course!